 14. Sharing meals

-I read about congregate meals that often takes place at senior centers.
+I read about congregate meals that often take place at senior centers.
 Such kinds of group meals are a lifeline to elders who aren’t able to prepare their own meals.

 Moreover, they remain happy in the company of others who are also in a similar place and situation.